 Examples of misdemeanors may include: petty theft, prostitution, public intoxication, simple assault, disorderly conduct, trespassing, reckless driving, possession of marijuana (or other drugs), and other similar crimes.
 Even though a misdemeanor is less of a crime, you can still end up with a warrant for your arrest without even knowing it.
-To check and see if you have a warrant for your arrest conduct an online search here.
+To check and see if you have a warrant for your arrest you can conduct an online search on this site.

 DISCLAIMER: This report is not legal advice.
 You need to do your own due diligence to determine if the content is right for your Individual purposes.The publisher of this report is not liable for any damages or losses associated with the content in this report.

 Updated 2017 Outstanding Warrants All 50 U.S. States.

 Confidential - Secure!

 Updated U.S. Public Records.